Collaboration Promotes Group Resilience in Multi-Agent RL: Measuring Group Resilience

-We note that a range of subtly different formal definitions of group resilience can satisfy this intuitive requirement.
-We defer to the appendix a detailed discussion of some possible options, and provide here only the definitions that are relevant to our experiments.
-Specifically, the following definitions rely on the assumption that a designer might want to guarantee resilience over some subset $\MDPS$ of perturbed environments within a specified distance.
-For example, instead of being resilient to arbitrary perturbations that may occur over the landscape, a taxi station's manager might be interested in guaranteeing that a group of taxis is resilient under random road blockage.
+We note that a variety of subtly different formal definitions can satisfy this intuitive requirement.
+We provide here only those definitions directly relevant to our experiments.
+Specifically, the following definitions assume that a designer aims to guarantee resilience over a subset of perturbed environments within a specified distance from a reference MDP $\MDP$ (see Figure~\ref{fig:res-def}).

+An important issue to consider is that once an environment is perturbed, the optimal utility that can be achieved might change.
+Thus, in principle, it might be beneficial to consider the performance level of a team with regard to the normalized utility $\hat{\utilityFuncGroup}$ in each environment as follows.